H0RRID/H0RRID/README.md

 - 👋 Hi, I’m @H0RRID 🦹🏽‍♂️
-- my best friends are nayif/norrid and horrify
+- my best friend nayif/norrid
 - am curently doing your mom
-- 💞️ ur a cutie
+- rosktar like ozzy 🎸🦇💞️
-- �discord is horrid#0001 i need more friends
+- Backdoor gang �

 <!---
 H0RRID/H0RRID is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.